FusionAuth/fusionauth-site/site/_posts/2021-08-02-step-up-auth-with-fusionauth.md

 One of the best defenses we have against attacks against authentication is adding multiple layers to our authentication process.
 Multi-factor authentication (MFA) is a commonly used process.
 With MFA, an application requires more than one factor to prove a user is who they say they are.
 These additional factors could be a code, biometric proof, or other means.
 For more about MFA, you can check out our [MFA expert advice article](/learn/expert-advice/authentication/multi-factor-authentication/).

 Step-up authentication is another option that can add defense in depth.
+With step-up, when a user undertakes a privileged action, an additional authentication factor is required.
 Step-up is a good compromise between users being able to quickly authenticate and limiting access to sensitive data.
 It uses a set of dynamic rules to determine when a user should need further authentication to access private resources.

 In many cases, users want to access data that is less sensitive regularly.
 To continuously authenticate using multiple factors would be a roadblock for them.

 When implemented correctly, step-up adds extra security to make it more difficult for attackers to access more privileged functionality.
 The tricky part is when step-up isn't implemented the right way.
 This can lead to adding friction to the app for users or potentially giving away more access than intended.
 Step-up is a practical choice for apps for which always requiring MFA for access doesn't make sense or for those that need more security.

-For example, if someone logs into their bank app, they can check their balance by logging in.
+For example, if someone logs in to their bank app, they can check their balance by logging in.
 When they want to do more than check that balance, the app can require additional authentication.
 This would help prevent an unauthorized privileged action, such as transferring money, from happening.

 This pattern lets users easily see the info they want.
 At the same time, it provides additional protection against attackers harming users by sending money to a different account or changing sensitive account information like a mailing address.
 Having this extra layer of security in place can save users' from account fraud.
 It doesn't have to take long to implement.

 There are plenty of tools available to add OAuth authentication to your app.
 For this tutorial we'll be using FusionAuth to handle our Authorization Code and step-up implementations.

-## Setting Up the Authentication Project
+## Getting started

 You can start by [downloading the self-hosted version of FusionAuth](/download/).
 You will need a license key to take fully follow along with this tutorial.
 An emailed code, the additional factor of authentication we'll be using to add step-up auth in just a bit requires a valid license.
 However, if you only want to use Google authenticator MFA (TOTP), you won't need a license.

 Since the purpose of this article is implementing step-up, we'll do a brief overview of how the Authorization Code grant implementation works.
 For more information check out the [Modern Guide to OAuth](fusionauth.io/learn/expert-advice/oauth/modern-guide-to-oauth/).

-### Authorization Code Overview
+### Authorization Code overview

 As mentioned earlier, the Authorization Code grant is the most secure way to implement OAuth.
 Here's pseudocode outlining the steps that are taken in a normal authorization code flow.